International IP Management & Counseling

 - Filing an application for trademark registration through the Benelux Office for Intellectual Property (BOIP), which covers Belgium, Luxembourg, and the Netherlands.

-When the option to file a foreign trademark application through one of the above international organizations is unavailable or disadvantageous, Kronenberger Rosenfeld coordinates with its local counsel network to apply for trademark registration in individual foreign countries.
+When the option to file a foreign trademark application through one of the above international organizations is unavailable or disadvantageous, Kronenberger Rosenfeld’s international IP lawyers coordinate with local counsel networks to apply for trademark registration in individual foreign countries.

 Our international IP lawyers can help you weigh the costs and benefits of registering your trademarks and copyrights internationally and identify the best jurisdictions in which to start.
 The firm has substantial experience in creating and maintaining the IP portfolios of its clients.
 We also have a proven track record of enforcing clients’ IP rights against infringers located in both the United States and abroad.
 Additionally, our firm regularly counsels clients on minimizing risk of incurring trademark and copyright liability infringement liability based on their business practices in foreign jurisdictions.